 Microbiology of food is fundamental to food quality and food safety.
 If you work in the food industry and need to handle microorganisms safely, this course will introduce you to the microbiology of food, with consideration of Good Manufacturing Practice, HACCP and cleaning and sanitation practices in the food industry.
 At the end of the course, you’ll have the practical and theoretical understanding to sample, identify and enumerate microbes in a food industry setting.

 Please note: You may be charged a portion of the Compulsory Student Services Fee that supports our services available to students.
 For full information on the Compulsory Student Services Fee, visit fees and finance.

 To apply for one of our short courses, fill in a paper copy of our application form, available here, then either drop it in to your nearest campus or mail it to us at Enrolment Centre, Tamesa Institute of Canterbury, PO Box 540, Christchurch Mail Centre.

-- Assess the significance and effects of normal flora, spoilage organisms and pathogens associated with the major food groups.
+- Analyse the significance and effects of normal flora, spoilage organisms and pathogens associated with the major food groups.

-- Select and justify methods for the detection of food-associated micro-organisms
+- Justify methods for the detection of food-associated micro-organisms.

-- Explain the principles and practice of food safety
+- Critically evaluate and apply principles and practice of food safety.

 Tuesday 10am - 12pm and Thursday 10am - 12pmChristchurch City campus